Table of Contents

 FDV (Fully Diluted Valuation) shows how much a project would be worth if all of its tokens were already in circulation.
 For Bitcoin, FDV is almost the same as its current market cap (≈ $2.2T vs ≈ $2.09T) because nearly all BTC has already been mined.
 For Solana, the situation is different: with a market cap of around $90B, its FDV is slightly above $100B because part of the SOL supply is not yet released or is locked in staking, while other tokens are reserved for the team and ecosystem funds.
 The larger the gap between Market Cap and FDV, the higher the potential “sell pressure”: when new tokens enter circulation while demand stays the same, the price can go down.

-What Is 24h Volume in Crypto and What Does It Show
+What Is 24h Trading Volume in Crypto

 The 24-hour volume shows how much trading has been done in the past day - the total value of all buys and sells of a cryptocurrency.
 For example, USDT has a 24-hour volume of around $150B, which makes it one of the most liquid assets on the market.
 High trading volume is especially important on decentralized exchanges (DEX) like PancakeSwap and Uniswap, because the higher the volume, the less impact a single trade has on the price.